joleel3389/sep10-freedom-project/blog/entry03.md

 ---

 For entry 3, I was required to now brainstorm new technological ideas for my topic following the information I gathered on already existing technologies.
+Since they had to be new ideas, I didn't use any websites- but for sources I looked at previous student's  freedom projects.
+Some of their websites I looked at was one about [oceanography](https://austinl1905.github.io/sep10-freedom-project/)

 ### Engineering design process